jonnitto/Jonnitto.PrettyEmbedYoutube/README.md

 Jonnitto.PrettyEmbedYoutube
 ===========================

-Prettier embeds for your YouTubes in TYPO3 Neos - with nice options like high-res preview images, advanced customization of embed options and FitVids support.
+Prettier embeds for your YouTubes in TYPO3 Neos - with nice options like high-res preview images and advanced customization of embed options.
+Embed function with pure Vanilla JS.

 License
 -------